 Tramontina vs Le Creuset Dutch Oven Design

 Both of these handle are well designed.
 They give ample room for a comfortable and easy grip.
 I have enough room to clear my knuckle in both Dutch Oven.
-Le Creuset handle has slightly more room however, Tramontina handle is wider.
-I can fit my pinky finger easily in the Tramontina Dutch Oven.
+Le Creuset handle has slightly more room for my knuckles.
+Tramontina handle is wider though.
+I can fit all my finger easily in the Tramontina Dutch Oven.
 Where as in the Le Creuset, I can only use three of my fingers.
 In terms of design, I would say that Tramontina is better.
 The chances of you dropping the dutch oven is lower.